Plan virtual machines

 A subscription is billed two separate costs for every virtual machine: compute and storage.
 By separating these costs, you can scale them independently and only pay for what you need.

 • Compute expenses are priced on a per-hour basis but billed on a per-minute basis.
-If the virtual machine is deployed for 55 minutes, you're charged for only 55 minutes of usage.
-You're not charged for compute capacity if you stop and deallocate the virtual machine.
+If the virtual machine is deployed for 55 minutes, Azure charges you for only 55 minutes of usage.
+Azure doesn't charge for compute capacity if you stop and deallocate the virtual machine.
 The hourly price varies based on the virtual machine size and operating system you select.
 For the compute costs, you're able to choose from two payment options:

 • Consumption-based: With the consumption-based option, you pay for compute capacity by the second.
 You're able to increase or decrease compute capacity on demand and start or stop at any time.
 Use consumption-based pricing if you run applications with short-term or unpredictable workloads that can't be interrupted.
 An example scenario is if you're doing a quick test or developing an app in a virtual machine.